appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/best-practices.md

 - Avoid mixing unrelated changes within a single commit to maintain a clean and understandable history.

-- To prevent conflicts, multiple developers should avoid making changes to the same UI elements on the same page, even if they are working on different branches
+- Multiple developers should avoid making changes to the same UI elements on the same page, even if they are working on different branches

 - Consider breaking down large UI modifications into smaller tasks.